Technology Function Assessment

 Most people use Diagnose to prove to themselves this will work before committing to the full engagement.
 Think of it as a $5,000 test drive that costs you nothing if you decide to proceed.
 Some go straight to Transform if the situation is urgent and the fit is obvious after the assessment.

-I publish pricing because it filters out teams who genuinely can't invest at this level.
+I publish pricing because it filters out teams who genuinely cannot invest at this level.
 That saves everyone time.
 It also means when we talk in the assessment, we can focus on whether the work is right for your situation, not on negotiating price.

 But first, be brutally honest with yourself about whether this is actually a budget problem or a priorities problem.